Ationet/ationetdocs/AN-MercadoPago_Transaction_Protocol-Spec.md

 	Content-Type: application/json; charset=utf-8

 *Body:*
-If the HTTP request return 200, the body will contain the Transaction structure described before.
+If the HTTP request response code is 200, the body will contain the Transaction structure described in section 7.
-If the
+If the HTTP response code is different than 200, the structure described in section 4 is return

 	{“Fieldname”:”StringValue”,”FieldName”:”StringValue”,”FieldName”:Value}